 You can also download the video on your PC and watch it there or transfer it to your Android via a USB cable.
 It’s your choice.
 And, although it’s not as convenient as watching a video in the cloud (basically streaming it from Google Drive), it might be your best option to actually access the video.

 Finally, you can download the video to your Android and re-upload it.
-We already wrote about the video processing bug (you can find the article, here) so this issue might be related.
+We already wrote about the video processing bug so this issue might be related.
 The best way to overcome it is to re-upload the video and try playing it in Google Drive again.